kylerobots/kylerobots.github.io/_tutorials/Cpp_1_Unit_Tests.md

 4. Include the module in your project

 The FetchContent module can fetch from Git repositories, SVN repositories, and URL locations of other CMake-based projects.
-By specifying modules this way, you avoid the need to retrieve the content manually or using Git Submodules.
+By specifying modules this way, you avoid the need to retrieve the content manually or use Git Submodules.
 This also keeps your repository cleaner.
 However, it runs at configure time, so each time you touch your CMakeLists.txt file, it will download again.
 For Google Test, this isn't too slow, but the configure time can add up if you are fetching many different modules.